Support for carers

 What happens during the carer’s assessment?

 A social worker will arrange to visit you.
-They will ask questions to find out what help you need as a carer.
+They will chat to you to find out what help you need and what is important to you as a carer.
 You can also discuss any problems or difficulties.
 You may want to discuss things like:

 - do you get enough sleep?